mkdrake37/seams/fulbright.md

 immediately ready to engage with high profile, difficult work.
 - having the workshop as a regular (though optional, competitive) part of the program might encourage more / more diverse research proposals

+It is not generally useful to isolate the mathematical or scientific work and the software tasks, much like it is not desirable to completely separate field or laboratory work from theoretical development.
+Both sides are impoverished.

+Some students will have a natural inclination towards this bridging work, and would benefit from perspective.

+Given the time available, the mission of AIMS, and the needs of different students relative to their backgrounds and the projects they select, the formal coursework at AIMS covers programming syntax and applications to specific problems, but does not specifically devote time to the complexities of integrating software into technical work.
+This is the appropriate
+balance: without that foundation and the practical experience to expose them to real challenges of this kind of work

 ## Prompt 4: